+2020-2040

-Planning Priority 8 - Align local infrastructure delivery with planned growth While population growth is forecast to be modest over the next 20 years, it is pivotal that urban infrastructure continues to be renewed.
-This will be particularly important in town and activity centres across the Shire where infill development and increased densities will place increased demand on existing services.
-Infrastructure development will also further support business and tourism growth throughout Eurobodalla.
-OUR CONNECTION
+While population growth is forecast to be modest over the next 20 years, it is pivotal that urban infrastructure continues to be renewed.
+This will be particularly important in town and activity centres across Eurobodalla where infill development and increased densities will place increased demand on existing services.
+Infrastructure development will also further support business and tourism growth

+throughout Eurobodalla.

+Actions

+Development Contributions Plans

+- 8.1 Finalise the review of the

+- (short term)

-Actions 8.1 Finalise the review of the Development Contributions Plans (short term) 8.2 Investigate potential funding mechanisms to finance upgrading infrastructure to support development along Beach Road, Batemans Bay and South Batemans Bay (long term)
+8.2 Investigate potential funding mechanisms to finance upgrading infrastructure to support development along Beach Road, Batemans Bay and South Batemans Bay (ongoing)

-Beach Road, Batemans Bay
+Planning priority 8

+Our connection

+38

+Align local infrastructure delivery with planned growth

+Beach Road (Batemans Bay)

-Planning Priority 9 - Develop highly accessible town and activity centres Eurobodalla has a rapidly aging population.
-It is forecast that between 2016 and 2026 the Shire will experience a 23.7% increase in population of retirement age.
-In addition, a high percentage of households in the shire either do not own a vehicle or own one vehicle.
-With an aging population and low vehicle ownership, there will be increased need to live in highly accessible location where goods and services are within walking distance to homes and people have alternative transport options.
-The town centres of Batemans Bay, Moruya and Narooma have areas that are relatively flat and could facilitate increased density and infill that best caters for an aging population.
-OUR CONNECTION Actions 9.1 Review the accessibility within town and activity centres and connection between towns and villages (long term) 9.2 Collaborate with Transport NSW over the Future Transport Plan for the region (medium term) 9.3 Investigate the potential for developing a integrated transport study across Eurobodalla (long term).
+Planning priority 9 Develop highly accessible town and activity centres

+Shared pathway (Batemans Bay) Eurobodalla has a rapidly ageing population.
+It is forecast that between 2016 and 2026 the shire will experience a 23.7% increase in population of retirement age.
+In addition, a high percentage of Eurobodalla households either do not own a vehicle or own one vehicle.
+With an ageing population and low vehicle ownership, there will be increased need to live in highly accessible location where goods and services are within walking distance to residential areas and people have alternative transport options.
+The town centres of Batemans Bay, Moruya and Narooma have areas that are relatively flat and could facilitate increased density and infill that best caters for an ageing population.
+Actions 9.1 Collaborate with Transport for NSW over the Future Transport 2056 and the planning and design associated with highway corridor development along Princes and Kings Highways (ongoing) 9.2 Prepare an integrated transport study across Eurobodalla proving accessibility within settlements and connection between towns and villages (long term) population.id.